 on Him, and on His mercy, not on me.

 - Patrick, Confession (5th century)

 I am a debtor both to Greeks and to barbarians, both to wise and to unwise.
 So, as much as is in me, I am ready to preach the gospel to you who are in Rome also.

 - Romans 1.14, 15

-Patrick saw himself as indebted to God for the grace of forgiveness extended to him while he was a slave in Ireland, and for the care with which He sustained Patrick and brought him back to his home in the west of Britain after six years.
-He did not take the grace of God for granted, but made himself available to serve the Lord, however He might wish.
+Patrick saw himself as indebted to God for the grace of forgiveness extended to him while he was a slave in Ireland, and for the care with which He sustained him and brought him back to his home in the west of Britain after six years.
+He did not take the grace of God for granted, but devoted himself to serving the Lord, however He might wish.

 Undoubtedly, Patrick prayed frequently, asking the Lord, in effect, “What shall I render to the Lord